john-cd/rust_howto/bk/later/categories/development-tools_procedural-macro-helpers/index.md

 [![cat~development-tools::procedural-macro-helpers][cat~development-tools::procedural-macro-helpers~badge]][cat~development-tools::procedural-macro-helpers]{{hi:Procedural macro helpers}}

-The term 'macro' [(book)][book~macro]↗ refers to a family of features in Rust: declarative macros (also known as "macros by example") and three kinds of _procedural macros_, the focus of this section:
+The term 'macro' [(book)][book~rust~macros]↗ refers to a family of features in Rust: declarative macros (also known as "macros by example") and three kinds of _procedural macros_, the focus of this section:

 - Custom #[derive] macros, used on structs and enums, which specify code to be added.
 - Attribute-like macros that define custom attributes usable on any item.